Meir Dagan

-Aluf (Major General) Meir Dagan (מאיר דגן; 30 January 1945 – 17 March 2016) was an Israel Defense Forces Major General (reserve) and Director of the Mossad.
+Aluf Meir Dagan (מאיר דגן; 30 January 1945 – 17 March 2016) was an Israel Defense Forces Major General (reserve) and Director of the Mossad.

 Personal life and education

 Meir Huberman (later Dagan) was born on a train on the outskirts of Kherson, between the Soviet Union and Poland during World War II to Polish Jewish parents who were fleeing Poland for the Soviet Union to escape the Holocaust.
 His maternal grandfather, Ber Erlich Sloshny, was killed by the Nazis in Lukow.
 In 2009, the Israeli newspaper Yedioth Ahronoth published two photos of Nazi soldiers standing next to a kneeling Sloshny shortly before they shot him.
 During his term as Director-General of the Mossad, Dagan kept one of the photographs hanging in his office.
 Meir and his parents survived the Holocaust, and in 1950, the family made aliyah to Israel.
 During the cattle ship's approach to Israel, it encountered a storm, during which Meir stood on the stern, praying to reach the shore safely.
 The family initially lived in an immigrant camp in Lod before settling in Bat Yam, where Meir grew up and his parents ran a laundry business.

 Dagan was a vegetarian and an amateur painter, who studied painting and sculpture at Tel Aviv University.
 He was married to Bina and had three children.